 We depart this stunningly beautiful part of Spain seeing Black Kites and two dippers in the river Somiedo on the way to the airport.
 Mike, Ron, Lisa and Sandra are over the moon (as well as me), not only for all the wildlife we have seen but also for the beauty of the mountains.
 End of our wildlife trip to enjoy to top carnivorous, the Wildcat and brown bear in Somiedo

-For more details about our trips to Picos de Europa visit our landing page.
+For more details about our next trips to Picos de Europa, please visit our tour calendar.